Medical School

 Contributing to regional healthcare in Kochi Prefecture

-Message from the Dean of the School of Medicine
+Message from the Dean of Medical School

-I am Keiji Inoue.
-I was appointed Dean of the Faculty of Medicine in 2024 and have been working to manage the faculty under the slogan: “Kochi University Faculty of Medicine: A place of learning where students, faculty, staff, and the local community can all share a sense of excitement.”
-I have been given the opportunity to continue serving as Dean for another two years, starting in April 2026.Moving forward, guided by the founding principles of Kochi Medical University—“Respect for Heaven and Love for Humanity” and “The Pursuit of Truth”—I am committed to fulfilling the School of Medicine’s mission of nurturing compassionate doctors, nurses, educators, and researchers who meet the needs of the local community.
-To this end, I intend to maintain close communication with faculty, staff, and students, fostering an open school administration where we think and act together, and to dedicate myself to the overall development of Kochi University.
+My name is Keiji Inoue.
+Medical School, and since then Faculty under the slogan: Medical School: A place of learning that inspires excitement among students, faculty, staff, and the local community alike.”
+I am honored to have been given the opportunity Medical School for a two-year term beginning in April 2026.Moving forward, guided by the founding principles of Kochi Medical University—"Respect for Heaven and Love for Humanity" and "The Pursuit of Truth"—I am committed to fulfilling Medical School mission Medical School compassionate doctors, nurses, educators, and researchers who meet the needs of the local community.
+To this end, I will strive to maintain close communication with faculty, staff, and students, Medical School we think and act together, and dedicate myself to the development of the entire Kochi University.

-Moving forward, the Faculty of Medicine at Kochi University will continue to promote cutting-edge medical education centered on the two major themes demanded by society—advanced medicine and community healthcare.
+Moving forward, Medical School will continue to promote cutting-edge medical education centered on the two major themes demanded by society—advanced medicine and community healthcare.
 We will cultivate doctors, nurses, medical educators, and medical researchers who embody the “Kochi brand” and who will pioneer and lead the next generation of medicine and nursing, sending them out from Kochi to the world.
-Finally, the Kochi University School of Medicine welcomed its first class of students from Kochi Medical University in April 1978, and in 2028, we will celebrate the 50th anniversary of the founding of the Kochi University School of Medicine (formerly Kochi Medical University).We would like to express our heartfelt gratitude to our graduates, their families, all those involved, and the local community for their support over the past 50 years.
-Looking ahead to the next 50 years, we are committed to strengthening our efforts to train the next generation of healthcare professionals who will firmly support the future of the Kochi University School of Medicine, and we will strive to achieve even greater progress for both the School of Medicine and Kochi University as a whole.
+Finally, Medical School welcomed its first class of students in April 1978, and Medical School, we will celebrate the 50th anniversary of the founding of Medical School.We would like to express our heartfelt gratitude to our graduates, their families, all those involved, and the local community for their support over the past 50 years.
+Looking ahead to the next 50 years, we are committed to strengthening our efforts to train the next generation of healthcare professionals who will firmly support Medical School, and we will strive to achieve even greater success Medical School i Medical School as a whole.
 We ask for your continued support and assistance in the future.

-Message from the Chair of the Department of Medicine
+Message from the Dean of Medical Course

 A Message to Those Aspiring to Become Doctors